 The program has determined that the proposed conditions and inspection protocols can effectively mitigate the plant pest risks associated with melons from Peru.
 These conditions include: growing these fruits in areas considered by APHIS to be free of South American cucurbit fruit fly (§ 319.56-2(f)(1)); importation of only commercial shipments; safeguarding consignments while in transit to the United States; a phytosanitary certificate issued by PPO declaring that the fruit was grown in an area recognized to be free of the South American cucurbit fruit fly; and, upon inspection found free of the gray pineapple mealybug.
 All boxes in each shipment must be labeled in accordance with 7 CFR § 319.56-2(g), and must include the name of the orchard, grove of origin, or the name of the grower, the name of the municipality and state in which it was produced, and the type and amount of fruit it contains.
+In addition, the box must state "Not for distribution in HI, PR, VI, or Guam."
 All shipments are subject to inspection by APHIS officials at the port of entry in the United States.